-We’re excited to share with you the Frontity Roadmap page: a new page where you can learn more about Frontity’s public roadmap, our development workflow, and how to keep track of new product updates.
+We’re excited to share with you the Frontity Roadmap page: a new page where you can learn more about Frontity’s public roadmap and how to keep track of the framework updates.

 A step towards more transparency

 During last year we shipped more than 20 releases, including features and packages to make adding functionality to your Frontity projects easier.
 We also improved the Feature Discussions category of the community forum to explain the meaning of each feature status.

 However, we know that it was still not easy to keep track of what we’re going to be shipping.
 We have to admit that there is room for improvement in the way we communicate the roadmap and what you can expect from Frontity.

 The main goal of having this page is to share our internal planning for features development and give as much visibility as possible.
 We’re aware that with more transparency into what we’re building, Frontity users, partners, and agencies can also plan better.

 We’re continuously improving Frontity and shipping new features with a strong focus on quality.
 The Roadmap page will be maintained and reviewed on a quarterly basis accordingly.
 It contains the features we’re working on to release in the coming months, and the “why” behind each (the goals those new features are addressing).

 A long-term roadmap is usually a less specific plan that paints a picture of where the product might go.
 While our vision and product strategy is clear, we cannot give precise dates nor guarantee specific features in the long-term.

 A short or mid-term roadmap is not 100% fixed either.
 Obviously things happen and priorities may shift.
 As an open-source project, there are also bugs and issues that need to be fixed on a regular basis.
 However, we feel that it’s a more accurate roadmap, with a summary of real and tangible goals that will help give the community greater visibility into what’s next.